SoftUni-Internal/interactive-content/RO/01-Objects-and-Classes/02-Built-in-Classes-RO.md

 [/slide]

 [slide hideTitle]
-# Problem with Solution: Randomize Words
+# Problemă cu Soluție: Randomize Words

 ## Description
 You are given a **list of words in one line**.